return1/return1.at/content/pages/about.rst

 About
 #####

-My name is Dominique Lederer, and I have been a web developer since 1999/2000.
+My name is Dominique Lederer, and I have been a web application developer since 1999/2000.
 Having worked for renowned corporate clients from the start (like Telekom Austria, Allianz, o2 or Red Bull), and after completing my studies at FH Technikum Wien (Information and Communication Systems and Services), I became self-employed in 2007, in order to offer my clients first-hand quality.